-min.jpeg)

-Over the past century, scientists have discovered an ever-growing range of seizure medications.
-Today, there are around 30 epilepsy drugs approved in the US.
+Over the past century or so, scientists have discovered an ever-growing range of anti-seizure medications.
+Today, there are around 30 epilepsy medications approved in the US.
 They all work slightly differently, and help treat different sorts of seizures.

-Since there are so many anti-epilepsy drugs (AEDs) out there, it can get confusing talking to your doctor and pharmacist about them.
-We’ve compiled this seizure medications list to help you understand the seven most widely used AEDs in the US.
+Since there are so many anti-seizure medications (ASMs) out there, it can get confusing talking to your doctor or pharmacist about them.
+We’ve compiled this anti-seizure medications list to help you learn more about seven of the most widely used first line ASMs in the US.

-Of course, our seizure medications list doesn’t cover every medication or all information about how they work.
-The Epilepsy Foundation maintains a reliable list of all AEDs currently approved in the US.
+Of course, this anti-seizure medications list doesn’t cover every medication or all information about how they work.
+The Epilepsy Foundation maintains a reliable list of all ASMs currently approved in the US.
+If you have any questions about anti-seizure medications, ask your doctor for more detail.

-Suggested: Why might an AED not work for you?
+Suggested: Why might an ASM not work for you?

-When you are first diagnosed with epilepsy, your doctor will usually try to treat the condition with medication.
-The seven AEDs in this list are the most common ‘first line’ medications used for different kinds of epilepsy.
+When people are first diagnosed with epilepsy, physicians usually begin by using medication to treat the condition.
+The seven ASMs in this list are some of the most common ‘first line’ medications used for different kinds of epilepsy.

-For some people, these ‘first line’ drugs work right away.
-But for others, the AED either doesn’t work, or the seizure medication side effects are very unpleasant.
-If so, their doctor will normally try an alternative medicine.
-For about one-third of people with epilepsy, medication doesn’t work.
-Fortunately, there are other treatment options available.
+For some people, these ‘first line’ medications may be effective.
+But for others, the ASM either doesn’t work, or the anti-seizure medication side effects are very unpleasant.
+If so, their doctor may try an alternative medicine.
+For about one-third of people with epilepsy, ASMs may not provide full seizure control.
+But there are other treatment options available.
+If an anti-seizure medication doesn’t seem to be working for you, speak with your doctor about this.

 1. Valproic Acid

-Form: Can be taken as tablets, liquids, or granules (sprinkled on food)
+Form: May be taken as tablets, liquids, or granules (sprinkled on food)

-Since being introduced in 1978, Valproic Acid has become the most widely prescribed AED in the world.
-You will usually take it once or twice per day, in varying doses, depending on your age and weight.
+Since being introduced in 1978, Valproic Acid has become one of the most widely prescribed ASM in the world.

 - Dizziness